Dr Oliver Tearle

 Specialism: Nineteenth and Twentieth Century Literature

-I became Lecturer in English in 2013, although my association with Loughborough goes back over fifteen years, when I studied for my undergraduate degree in English here.
+I became Lecturer in English in 2017 as part of Loughborough University's Excellence 100 campaign, although I have been teaching here for over ten years.
 My research is principally in literature of the period 1870-1950, focusing especially on the ghost story, twentieth-century poetry, and the rise of modernism.
 I am currently completing my third monograph on modernist poetry and the Great War.

 My doctoral thesis was completed at Loughborough in 2010 and explored the emergence of the phenomenon of hallucination in works by a number of writers in the period 1880-1914.
 The thesis was revised for publication as Bewilderments of Vision (Sussex, 2013; paperback 2014), my first monograph, which focuses on canonical writers such as Henry James and Robert Louis Stevenson alongside more marginalised or neglected figures including Vernon Lee and Oliver Onions.
 I have also published articles on a range of authors and topics, including T. S. Eliot, Oscar Wilde, dystopian fiction, and Edwardian paranormal detective stories.
 Most recently, I wrote the entry on Vernon Lee for the forthcoming Routledge Handbook to the Ghost Story.